 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose, pp. 205, from "American Slavery as It Is," by Theodore Weld.
-It is part of a table in a section "III.
-Brandings, Maimings, Gun-shot Wounds, etc." This table might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account by Wm.
+Willis, pp. 231, from "American Slavery as It Is," by Theodore Weld.
+He relates the notorious case of Madame La Laurie, "Upon entering one of the apartments, the most appalling spectacle met their eyes.
+Seven slaves, more or less horribly mutilated, were seen suspended by the neck, with their limbs apparently stretched and torn, from one extremity to the other.
+They had been confined for several months in the in the situation from which they had thus providentially rescued; and had been merely kept in existence to prolong their sufferings, and to make them taste all that a ost refined cruelty could inflict."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.